FreeFem/FreeFem-doc/source/introduction/installation.rst

 ^^^^^^^^^^^^^^^^^^^^

 Download the macOS X binary version file, extract all the files by double clicking on the icon of the file, go the the directory and put the ``FreeFem++.app`` application in the ``/Applications`` directory.
+And read the README.md file.
 If you want terminal access to **FreeFEM** just copy the file ``FreeFem++`` in a directory of your :bash:`$PATH` shell environment variable.

+We make a small move to explain how to by pass the security problem see `FreeFEM install movie  <https://www.ljll.fr/hecht/pkg/Install-FreeFEM-MacOS.mov>``

 Ubuntu installation
 ^^^^^^^^^^^^^^^^^^^